 Why?
 While many mushrooms are safe – even good – for dogs, about 100 mushroom species are considered poisonous, and those are tremendously toxic.
 And that’s not just for dogs – these are no good for humans either.

-Here are a few of the most common poisonous species:
+Here are a few of the most common poisonous mushroom species – these types of mushrooms need to be avoided:

 - Amanita phalloides (death cap)